 The Pharmacy Drug Reimbursement Program is administered by the Tuberculosis Program of the Division of Public Health, Department of Health Services.
 The TB Program will directly reimburse pharmacies for covered medications for their eligible clients.
-Payment will be equal to or greater than the Wisconsin Medicaid rate.
+Payment will be equal to or less than the Wisconsin Medicaid rate.

 The Pharmacy Drug Reimbursement Program covers the following antituberculosis medications:

 - rifampin (Rifadin, Rimactane)